 This website has been developed as a resource for Teaching as well as for University based Research, as well as for Heritage Planners and Administrators to consult while devising or planning a proper strategy for conserving the rock art heritage of this country.
 Our primary aim for constructing, developing and maintaining this website has been to archive and to explain the visual data outputs of our fieldwork under a Two-Year Research Project "The Documentation and Analysis of the Rock Art of Uttar Pradesh with Special Reference to the Rock Art of Mirzapur District, Uttar Pradesh".
 This Research Project has been funded by the Indian Council Of Historical Research, New Delhi, and the research for it is being carried-out by Faculty and Students, at the Department of History, Faculty of Social Sciences, Banaras Hindu University, Varanasi, India.

-We thank the Forest Department of Uttar Pradesh, the Directorate of Archaeology (U.P.), Government of Uttar Pradesh, and the Archaeological Survey of India, Office of the Director-General, Delhi, and the Lucknow and the Bhopal Circles of the Archaeological Survey of India, for the necessary permissions and nods of approval.
+We are grateful to the Forest Department of Uttar Pradesh, the Directorate of Archaeology (U.P.), Government of Uttar Pradesh, and the Archaeological Survey of India, Office of the Director-General, Delhi, and the Lucknow and the Bhopal Circles of the Archaeological Survey of India, for the necessary permissions and nods of approval.

 This website has also been constructed to make public the data and analyses of this project, as a stepping-stone towards a Public Archaeology in India, of which at present, there seems little or no evidence.
 For instance, the state of the conservation and preservation of the rock art of the Vindhyan Region, which is so well-evident from the documentation of it, provided on this website, is seldom discussed in Varanasi's Newspapers!